Transverse superconducting diode without parity and time-reversal violation

-We notice that this previously overlooked phenomenon can be taken as an analogue of the crystal Hall effect \cite{vsmejkal2020crystal} in anisotropic superconductors, where an electric field can drive a transverse Hall current in anisotropic metals, even with both TRS and inversion symmetry.
+We point out that this previously overlooked phenomenon can be regarded as an analogue of the crystal Hall effect \cite{vsmejkal2020crystal} in anisotropic superconductors, where an off-axis electric field can induce a Hall current response in anisotropic metals even in the presence of both $\mathcal{T}$ and $\mathcal{P}$ symmetries.